fajknli/.dotfiles/README.md

 ```

+6. How to track file?

+you can use `$HOME/.local/bin/dots` check it , add file or directories in it, then run the script

 ## Notices

 1. automatically track any new files which created after been tracked directory

 Check the file `.dotfile/hooks/pre-commit`

-More alias at .bash_alias
+More alias at `.bash_alias`

-Hello